ajlopez/AjGenesisNode-Entity/README.md

 - 0.0.2: Published.
 It uses `models` directory instead of `ajgenesis/models`
 - 0.0.3: Published. add and addproperty process parameters
 - 0.0.4: Published.
 Fixing add property bug, using a hack
-- 0.0.5: Using `ajgenesis/models` for model files
+- 0.0.5: Published.
+Using `ajgenesis/models` for model files
-- 0.0.6: Use createModelDirectory, getModelDirectory
+- 0.0.6: Published.
+Use createModelDirectory, getModelDirectory
-- 0.0.7: Install method
+- 0.0.7: Published.
+Install method
+- 0.0.8: Published.
+Copy lib directory on install

 ## Contribution